davidscarth/edge-ai-study/RASPI5.md

 * [llama-swap](https://github.com/mostlygeek/llama-swap) v217

 ## Models
 A selection of relatively recent small open-weight LLM models.
 Using the same standard quant size across most models (Q4_K_M) to keep things apples-to-apples, and smaller size for the bigger models (UD-Q2_K_XL/UD-Q3_K_XL).
+Here they are sorted by size.
+There is generally some room for KV-cache at each tier.

 ### Tier 1 <=2GB size class (~1B parameters)
 | Model Name | Date of Release | Quant and Size | Parameters | Context Window | License |